 Please note that in order to qualify for this loan you must successfully complete the Cadet Assessment.

-You will work in direct contact with our loan provider ‘professional loans’ who will offer a bespoke financial solution to you.
+You will work in direct contact with our independent finance broker who will offer a bespoke financial solution to you.

-The key fundamentals of the loan subject to status are:
+The key fundamentals of the funding solution (subject to status) are:

 - Secured against the equity in a UK based property

-- Secured with a minimum of 1 loan guarantor
+- Secured with a minimum of 1 guarantor

-- Loan duration to be agreed with professional loans (12+ years as guide)
+- Length of financial solution to be agreed with our independent finance broker (12+ years as guide)

-- You can loan full course amount + living expenses if required
+- You can acquire the full course amount including living expenses if required

-To find out if you initially qualify for this loan scheme you will need to answer YES to ALL the questions below:
+To find out if you initially qualify for this funding scheme you will need to answer YES to ALL the questions below:

 - Do you (or close family member) own a UK Property?

-- Would you (or close family member) be willing to use it as security for a loan?
+- Would you (or close family member) be willing to use it as security?